abhilashsiyer/ams/README.md

 # Automation made simple - AMS

-## Are you :worried:
+## Are you 👇
 - testing your web application manually ?
 - not having expertise in building test automation ?
 - worried to invest huge time in building a test automation framework ?

-## How about I say, You can resolve above problems without even having knowledge of programming! 😉
+### How about I say, You can resolve above problems without even having knowledge of programming! 😉

 ## Introducing AMS (Automation Made Simple)